Music at Queens’

 The Tyro Music Prize

 - This prize is available to current graduate and undergraduate Queens' students who are not music students or music scholars already, with the aim of encouraging people who play an instrument purely as a hobby to continue their music making whilst at Queens'.

-- The performers will come together to give an informal concert at 7pm on Wednesday 13th March in Old Hall.
-At the end of the evening, an award will be made of £100 to one of the entrants, to further their musical life in the college.
+- The performers came together to give an informal concert at 7pm on Wednesday 13th March 2019 in Old Hall.
+Details of the prize for the 2019-20 academic year will be added in due course.